ZionDeng/ZionDeng.github.io/README.md

 -Learned about artificial intelligence and robotics, and finished the class presentation

-Student Union, Minister of Career Development Department   *09/2017-06/2018* -Organized a number of activities, including Business Incubator Visit, Mock Interviews and etc.
+Student Union, Minister of Career Development Department   *09/2017-06/2018* -Organized a number of activities including Business Incubator Visit, Mock Interviews and etc.
 -Obtained the title of "Outstanding Minister of the Student Union"